Mild to moderate wrinkles of the face.

 How It Works

-Botox works inside muscle cells to block the release of a chemical messenger that causes muscle contraction.
+Botox injections work inside muscle cells to block the release of a chemical messenger that causes muscle contraction.
 By blocking that communication, the muscles are weakened and are therefore less active.
 Wrinkles that are visible when muscles contract, will therefore be decreased.
 Most commonly this is used for “frown lines” between the eyebrows and “crows feet” around the eyes.
 Although there are many other uses for Botox or Dysport.

 Most common side effect is bruising at the injection site.